travisrmetz/w251-project/README.md

 ### 2.1 Use Case
 We envision mariners using our system as a back-up to other forms of navigation, primarily for open-ocean navigation outside of five nautical miles from chartered hazards.
 A navigator would depart on their voyage with a set of models suited for the vessel's track much in the same way as a navigator today loads relevant charts either from removable storage or the internet prior to departing on a voyage.
 The system takes nothing more than the image returned from the edge device's installed camera and time from an accurate clock as input.
-It returns both raw position output and an industry standard NMEA output suitable for integration with an electronic charting package.
+In its final implementation, it will return both raw position output and an industry standard NMEA output suitable for integration with an electronic charting package.
 A navigator with internet access at sea can load additional models from the cloud as needed to account for adjustments to the planned voyage.

 ### 2.2 Assumptions